-classmethod build_from_pw(desired_owner_pass, desired_user_pass=None, perms=- 4, kwargs) Initialise a password-based security handler backed by AES-256, to attach to a PdfFileWriter.
-This
+classmethod build_from_pw(desired_owner_pass, desired_user_pass=None, perms=-4, kwargs) Initialise a password-based security handler backed by AES-256, to attach to a PdfFileWriter.
+This handler will use the new PDF 2.0 encryption scheme.

 Any remaining keyword arguments will be passed to the constructor.